Filippino Doria: Life

-The fleet sailed to Savoy to pick up marshal Lautrec and his troops for a new campaign against the Empire.
-Filippino was attacked on land and captured on 15 August, but Andrea's reaction was instantaneous, forcing Adorno to abandon Genoa on 19 August.
+The fleet sailed to Savoy to pick up Marshal Lautrec and his troops for a new campaign against the Empire.
+Andrea, with a fleet of 24 galleys, 16 of which were French, reinstated the blockade of Genoa and sent Filippino back to Portofino.
+There, Filippino was attacked on land and captured on 15 August, but Andrea's reaction was instantaneous, forcing Doge Antoniotto Adorno to abandon Genoa on 19 August.
 Once freed, Filippino seems to have opened the gates of the city to his cousin and to Cesare Fregoso.

 In September Andrea and Filippino attacked Castello Aragonese on Sardinia, but they were hit by a storm as well as a stout defence and so Filippino was reassigned to occupy Sassari.
-Still under Andrea's orders, he then brought his cousin's seven galleys and Antonio's galleys into Livorno to repair over the winter.
-When the naval war resumed in spring 1528, Andrea was ordered to sail to assist Lautrec in the siege of Naples, but refused and instead sent Filippino with eight galleys.
-He anchored in the Gulf of Salerno, blockading the city and killing Naples' governor Hugo of Moncada when he attempted a breakout by sea on 28 April.
+Still under Andrea's orders, he then brought his cousin's seven galleys and Antonio Doria's galleys into Livorno to repair over the winter.
+When the naval war resumed in spring 1528, Andrea was ordered to sail to assist Marshal Lautrec in the siege of Naples, but refused and instead sent Filippino with eight galleys.
+He anchored in the Gulf of Salerno, blockading the city.

+He defeated the Spanish in the naval battle of Capo d'Orso, killing Naples' governor Hugo of Moncada who attempted a breakout by sea on 28 April.

 Both he and Andrea then went over to the Empire in June–August 1528, returning to free Naples from the French and then arriving off Genoa on 10 September.
 That night, Filippino led one of two landing parties which stormed the city shouting "St George and liberty!", capturing the town hall and city gate.
-He then starved out the garrison in the Castelletto fortress and captured Savoy.
-In 1529 Andrea made him captain general and the doge made him gonfalone of the Republic of Venice.
+He then starved out the garrison in the Castelletto fortress and later captured the seaport city of Savona.

+In 1529 Andrea made him captain general and the doge made him gonfalone of the Republic of Genoa.
 He helped save Andrea from the Fieschi conspiracy in 1547, leading a band of 2,000 men with Agostino Spinola to defeat the last rebel stronghold at Montoggio.
 He predeceased Andrea sometime between 1548 and 1558.